 "I need time to think" is one of the most loaded sentences in any relationship.
 For them, it is an honest request for space to process.
 For you, it is the starting gun of the worst waiting game of your life.

-What to say
+What not to send

-- "What are you thinking about?" (they just told you they need time to think — do not demand the conclusion before the process)
+- "What are you thinking about?"
+They just told you they need time to think.
+Do not demand the conclusion before the process.

 - "Can I do something to help you decide?" (this is pressure disguised as support)

-How to survive the wait
+How to handle the waiting period

 The waiting is the hardest part.
 Your mind will generate worst-case scenarios on loop.
 Here is how to manage it: